-Over the years, web performance is starting to play a bigger and bigger role for SEO.
+Over the years, web performance has started to play a bigger and bigger role in SEO.
 Definitely performance on mobile devices.
 Google wants to offer its customers the best online experiences, and slow-loading websites won’t give that to your visitors.
 So if your website performs poorly, Google will show other websites that perform better.

-Google started its own AMP-project initiative to even show content faster on mobile devices.
+Google started its own AMP-project initiative to show content faster on mobile devices.
 This protocol is already retired but the other ranking factor right now that measures performance is the Core Web Vitals.
-But it shows that Google cares more and more about high-performing websites, together with good content.
+However it shows that Google cares more and more about high-performing websites, together with good content.

 Seamlessly picking in on the performance factor for SEO mistakes, images also play a big role!
 As performance is all about fast loading times and optimized code.
 Images are the easiest way to f**k things up.
 Beautiful photography plays an important role in modern web development.
 But uploading your images raw can be pretty heavy for loading.
 Try to upload your images in the most compressed way.